nodecolor/node-red-contrib-azure-iot-hub-send-c2d/README.md

 # node-red-contrib-azure-iot-hub-send-c2d
-node-red-contrib-azure-iot-hub-send-c2d  is a node-red node that allows you to send *cloud to device* with Azure IoT Hub.
+node-red-contrib-azure-iot-hub-send-c2d  is a node-red node that allows you to send *cloud to device* messages with Azure IoT Hub.

 If you need nodes to receive messages or to send messages *as a device*, check out the package **node-red-contrib-azure-iot-hub**